Worgaros/Worgaros.github.io/Pages/OpenGLDemoScene.md

 ### Blending

-To do my transparency houglass I use blending.
+To do my transparency hourglass I use blending.
 It's a OpenGL functionality that allows to blend colors using the alpha value.

 ![](https://worgaros.github.io/Images/openwin.gif)